Psychotherapy & Counselling in Shoreham-by-sea & Online

 Qualifications & Accreditations

 Many of us function well on the surface.
 We manage work, relationships, responsibilities.
-Yet beneath this, there can be recurring patterns — self-doubt that doesn’t shift, relationships that follow the same painful script, anxiety that feels out of proportion, or a sense of being out of step with oneself.
+Yet beneath this, there can be recurring patterns - self-doubt, relationships that follow the same painful script, anxiety that feels out of proportion, or a sense of being out of step with oneself.

 Some people come in the midst of a clear crisis; others with patterns that have built slowly over time.